Winners: 2011 Huddersfield Mrs Sunderland Festival Male Voice Choir section

 From 1996 to 2002 Steven Roberts, with his experience in performing arts and music, led the choir to a new repertoire of popular concert material.

 In 2009 our first lady musical director was appointed.
 Jane Hobson is ensuring that the standard of musicianship is safe in her hands.
 The choir has been highly successful in attaining first prize in the Male Voice Section of various competitions.
-These include Mrs. Sunderland Festival in 2011 and 2015, Eskdale Festival 2014 and 2015, Wharfedale Festival 2014 and Biddulph Festival 2015.
+These include Mrs. Sunderland Festival in 2011 and 2015, Eskdale Festival 2014 to 2017, Wharfedale Festival 2014 and Biddulph Festival 2015.

 In 1934 out of a membership of 43, only 3 men lived outside the village of Skelmanthorpe.
 Now membership is drawn from a much wider area and we are actively recruiting new members to the choir.
 Recruitment in the Skelmanthorpe and Wakefield area has brought new enthusiastic members into the choir.